 ISS images suffer from various sources of noise which must be removed during calibration.
-One of these is the so-called "2 Hz noise," mentioned above, which is caused by an unknown source on the spacecraft, and produces a line-dependent banding pattern across the image.
+One of these is the so-called "2 Hz noise," mentioned above, which is caused by an unknown source on the spacecraft, and produces a line-dependent banding pattern in un-summed images.
 This noise pattern actually appears to be a superposition of two or more frequencies that are out of phase with one other.
 It can be modeled from the overclocked pixel array, or - in shutter-inhibited images, or those containing a significant amount of dark sky across the entire vertical extent of the field of view - from the background image pixels themselves.
-Note the 2 Hz signal is not seen in images acquired in the two lowest gain states.

 Another source of noise is particular to un-summed images with anti-blooming mode set to ON.
-In this mode, which is designed to reduce charge overflow into adjacent pixels that can result from fullwell saturation, electrons may be removed from certain pixels and trapped in the next adjacent pixel in the line direction.
+In this mode, which is designed to reduce charge overflow into adjacent pixels that can result from full-well saturation, electrons may be removed from certain pixels and trapped in the next adjacent pixel in the line direction.
 This results in bright/dark pixel pairs.
 These pixel pairs are easily identified on an image-by-image basis, and can be replaced by the average of their neighbors in the sample direction.